-The Sony X900H and the Samsung Q70/Q70A QLED both perform well, although the Sony delivers somewhat better picture quality.
-While the Samsung has a higher native contrast ratio, the Sony's is still quite high, and it has a full-array local dimming feature to improve black levels.
-The Samsung has a lower input lag and comes with VRR support, while the Sony doesn't yet have it but will receive VRR in a future update.
+The Sony X900H and the Samsung Q70/Q70A QLED both perform well, although the Sony delivers better picture quality.
+While the Samsung has a higher native contrast ratio, the Sony's is still high, and it has a full-array local dimming feature to improve black levels.
+The Samsung has a lower input lag and comes with a wider VRR range.

 The Samsung Q70/Q70A QLED and the LG NANO90 2021 are both good TVs that use different panel types.
 The Samsung has a VA panel with a much better contrast ratio, and even though it doesn't have local dimming like the LG, it's still a better choice for use in dark rooms.
 The LG doesn't get as bright as the Samsung, but it has much better reflection handling.
 The LG has an IPS panel with wide viewing angles, so it's a better choice for wide seating arrangements.
 They're both very good for gaming as they each have a 120Hz panel and VRR support, but the LG is G-SYNC compatible, which the Samsung isn't.